omkargwagholikar/FamPay_Backend_Task/README.md

 For a production environment, it's recommended to:
 - Increase the fetch interval to 60 seconds or more
-- Register multiple API keys (at least 9 for continuous 24/7 operation)
+- Register multiple API keys (for continuous 24/7 operation)